stvlogan/learngit/readme.txt

-git is a free sofe;
+git is a free sofe.
-git is a version control system;
+git is a distributed version control system.